caiyue1993/PrefsMate/README.md

 | `switchStatus` | the status of the switch control |
 | `selectActionName` | the name of select action(optional) |
 | `switchActionName` | the name of switch action(optional)  |

+> Don't be afraid of this long file.
+In fact you just need to do some clickable things.
+You could even copy and paste [our plist source code](https://github.com/caiyue1993/PrefsMate/blob/master/Example/PrefsMate/Prefs.plist) first just for your convenience.

 ## 2. Create the table view and do the parsing job
 ```swift